jeremykendall/php-domain-parser/README.md

 Domain name resolution is done using the `Pdp\Rules::resolve` method which expects at most two parameters:

-- `$domain` a valid domain name as a string
+- `$domain` a domain name as a string
-- `$type` a string to optionnally specify which section of the PSL you want to validate the given domain against.
+- `$type` a string which specifies which section of the PSL you want to validate the given domain against.
 The possible values are:
     - `Rules::ALL_DOMAINS`, to validate against the full PSL.
-    - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN section only.
+    - `Rules::ICANN_DOMAINS`, to validate against the PSL ICANN DOMAINS section only.
-    - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE section only.
+    - `Rules::PRIVATE_DOMAINS`, to validate against the PSL PRIVATE DOMAINS section only.

  By default, the `$type` argument is equal to `Rules::ALL_DOMAINS`.
-If an unrecognized section is submitted otherwise, a `Pdp\Exception` exception will be thrown.
+If an unsupported section is submitted otherwise, a `Pdp\Exception` exception will be thrown.

 The `Pdp\Rules::resolve` returns a `Pdp\Domain` object.